dortania/oc-laptop-guide-legacy/prepare-install-macos/embedded-controller-ec.md

 3. Figure out which EC is the main one in your DSDT
 4. Put in the right rename into the patches section of your Config.plist

-For more info, you can [read this guide,](https://khronokernel.github.io/EC-fix-guide/) also by Hackintosh Slav
+For more info, you can [read this guide,](https://khronokernel.github.io/EC-fix-guide/) also by Hackintosh Slav.
+This page is more or less a copy and paste from the laptop page specifically.

-## Dumping the DSDT
+# Dumping the DSDT

 ### [MaciASL](https://github.com/acidanthera/MaciASL/releases)